Ashishcse09/stone-paper-scissors/README.md

-# Javascript-projects
+# Stone-paper-scissors
-My JavaScript Projects and  learning practice..
+A simple Stone Paper Scissors game built using HTML, CSS and JavaScript